After completing this unit, you’ll be able to:

 Batch Control Board is located at the ‘Detail’ tab of Integration and exists in the ‘Custom Links’ section.
 We use the Batch Control Board to store data temporarily.

-In order to search the Batch Control Board follow the given steps :
+To search the Batch Control Board follow the given steps :

-- Login to Salesforce and select Integration tab then click on Integration Detail page as per screenshot shown below:
+- Login to Salesforce and select Integration tab then click on Integration Detail page as per the screenshot shown below:

 - Select the ‘Batch Control Board’ which is on ‘Custom Links’ section